Alain-T/AWS/JumpBox/README.md

    - Name : "JumpBox",
    - Security Group : JumpBox-SecurityGroup
 - From a terminal:
-  - Copy the private key to the Jumpbox using scp (the connect string can be used a basis) :
+  - Copy the private key to the Jump box using scp (the connect string can be used a basis) :
     scp -i *private_key.pem* *private_key.pem* ec2-user@*instance*.compute.amazonaws.com:.
-  - connect ping 8.8.8.8 to check internet access

 ### NAT Instance
 #### Nat instance Settings:
 - create an EC2 instance :